Ciszak-Krzysztof/ChuckNorrisApp-Angular/README.md

 #Chuck Norris App
-Angular App that allows drawing random Chuck Norris jokes.
+Angular App + Angular Material that allows drawing random Chuck Norris jokes.
 It also allows selection of category of joke and impersonation of Chuck Norris in mentioned jokes.

 Link for the app
 https://Ciszak-Krzysztof.github.io/ChuckNorrisApp-Angular